Best Face Forward

-She adds that it is important to limit your showers to 35 minutes maximum, and to use nothing higher than lukewarm water.
-“Pat dry, to prevent wiping away residual skin oils and moisture, and then apply your apply your moisturizer within 35 minutes of showering,” she says.
+She adds that it is important to limit your showers to 3 to 5 minutes maximum, and to use nothing higher than lukewarm water.
+“Pat dry, to prevent wiping away residual skin oils and moisture, and then apply your apply your moisturizer within 3 to 5 minutes of showering,” she says.
 And don’t be sparse with it: “The most important takeaway message is to moisturize, moisturize, moisturize.”

 The Best Nighttime Routine for Dry Skin

-All the same rules apply — if you shower at night, limit it to 35 minutes, keep the water warm but not hot and use gentle cleansers on face and body.
+All the same rules apply — if you shower at night, limit it to 3 to 5 minutes, keep the water warm but not hot and use gentle cleansers on face and body.
 Or just do the same while cleansing your face over the sink.
-Then hydrate within 35 minutes.
+Then hydrate within 3 to 5 minutes.
 You can layer a nourishing serum under the moisturizer if you want to hydrate all the layers of your skin, but it’s that outermost layer that needs the most love, and a thick moisturizer is essential while you sleep, since it works with your body’s restorative cycle to help you look rested and youthful in the morning.
 It will also work harder to prevent dryness while you sleep, and will better defend from outside bacteria and germs.